 They then need to know who they’re building it for: primary caretakers, hospitals, doctors, insurance companies, or even patients themselves?

-Lastly, and perhaps most importantly, mHealth app developers need to figure out why they’re building an app: to fix a doctors’ limited view of their patients’ in-home activity?
+Lastly, and perhaps most importantly, mHealth app developers need to figure out why they’re building an mhealth app: to fix a doctors’ limited view of their patients’ in-home activity?
 Or perhaps for facilitating secure consultations over video chat for underserved populations?
 Will you be developing teledentistry software or is a telenursing app development on your mind?

 This might seem like a silly set of steps to include, but trust us when we say that keeping an app’s vision aligned with the problems faced by users on the ground is the most valuable thing a developer can do, and it’s not always as easy as it might seem.